 Target: Inclusive Design for All

 Target is certainly no stranger to taking a stand on issues.
 It was one of the first to feature same-sex couples in wedding registry ads and was famously involved in the national gender-neutral bathroom conversation.
 It’s also long promoted the idea of “democratic fashion,” with its designer collaborations generating the kind of buzz competitors would’ve killed for during the mid-2000s.

 Now, the Bullseye is teasing us with a new “Design for All” campaign, featuring longtime design partners Isaac Mizrahi, Jason Wu, and Anna Sui, among others:

 Mark your calendars, because these limited-edition products hit stores tomorrow!

 But anyone who’s ever overspent at Target (so anyone with a pulse, basically) knows that its home goods and seasonal products are as irresistible as the fashion.
 Here, too, Target has pioneered inclusivity, with Pillowfort’s “sensory-friendly pieces” for kids with sensory sensitivities and Hyde & EEK!
 Boutique costumes “designed with all kids in mind.”

 Image via Target

 Yes, Target is a retailer.
-They sell us a lot of things we often don’t need.
-But they also work really hard to be human.
-(And it’s not hurting them: according to AdAge, “Target reported second quarter earnings that exceeded analyst expectations at a time when many other retailers are facing slowdowns in spending from tourists and tariff concerns.”)
+It sells us a lot of things we often don’t need.
+But it also works really hard to be human.
+(And it’s not hurting the company: according to AdAge, “Target reported second quarter earnings that exceeded analyst expectations at a time when many other retailers are facing slowdowns in spending from tourists and tariff concerns.”)
 This effort doesn’t feel self-serving.
-It feels like they care about kids, and the desire to live a rich, full life—no matter your circumstances.
+It feels like Target cares about kids, and the desire to live a rich, full life—no matter your circumstances.